-In addition to arc flash labels, the NFPA 70E standard covers recommendations for electrical risk assessments, safe work practices, and protective equipment, making it a reliable starting point for any facility’s electrical safety program.
-The most significant change in the 2018 edition of the NFPA 70E is the inclusion of the Hierarchy of Controls.
-This hierarchy offers a clear way to think about protective measures, and is already in use as part of a Job Hazard Analysis in many workplaces.
+In addition to arc flash labels, the NFPA 70E standard covers recommendations for electrical risk assessments, safe work practices, and protective equipment, making it a useful starting point for any facility’s electrical safety program.
+The most significant change in the 2018 edition of the NFPA 70E was the inclusion of the Hierarchy of Controls.
+This is a clear and standardized way to think about protective measures, and is already in use as part of a Job Hazard Analysis in many workplaces.

 The hierarchy gives more context to arc flash labels, showing where they fit into a facility’s overall plan.
 Under this approach, protective measures are applied in order from most effective to least effective:

 - Elimination - removing the hazard at its source

 - Substitution - replacing a severe hazard with a less severe one

 - Engineering Controls - blocking the hazard from affecting employees

 - Awareness - providing information to allow employees to make safe decisions

 - Administrative Controls - using safe work procedures to limit employee exposure to a hazard

 - Personal Protective Equipment - using protective clothing and equipment to limit employee injuries from a harmful event